janos-gonye/spending-tracker-cross-platform-front-end/README.md

 python ./app/main.py
 ```

-## Setup for development on Windows
-> Coming soon...

 ## Configuration
 First time you run the application, you need to configure which server to connect to.
 You can do this by navigating to the *Settings*, selecting the *protocol* and setting the *host name* and *port* input fields.

-## Pictures from the application
+## Some Pictures from the application (some are out-of-date)
-> New style is comming soon...
+> New style is comming...

 ![Login Screen](https://raw.githubusercontent.com/janos-gonye/spending-tracker-cross-platform-front-end/master/screenshots/login_screen.png)